BUYING A REFRIGERATOR GUIDE: HOW TO CHOOSE A FRIDGE

 Items that you usually keep in your freezer.
 Do you cook in batches or freeze food items for later?
 You’ll want enough freezer capacity for ample storage.

 4. Pick Refrigerator Features that Match How You Make

 Dual Evaporators - These refrigerators have separate cooling systems for the freezer and refrigerator compartments that help maintain ideal temperature and humidity in these two unique environments.
 Check out the Preserva® Food Care System by KitchenAid, which also features the FreshFlow™ Air Filter to help minimize odors.

-Produce preservation - Some refrigerators have technology that absorbs ethylene gas emitted by many fruits and vegetables, causing them to over ripen.
+Produce preservation - Some refrigerators have crisper drawers and technology that absorbs ethylene gas emitted by many fruits and vegetables, causing them to over ripen.
 By removing ethylene, the produce preserver helps extend freshness based on commonly purchased produce.
 Browse KitchenAid® refrigerators with produce preservers.